stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

     .build(dev, allocator);
 ```

-Finally we create a view of the image configured with the new clear value:
+And a view of the image configured with a clear value:

 ```java
 new View.Builder(image)